Feelings or Faith

 Have you ever heard “the truth shall set you free”?

 This statement has multiple meanings.
-Being honest with myself is the first place I am to be honest and by doing so there is freedom that comes to me.
+Being honest with myself is the first place I am to be honest, and by doing so, there is freedom that comes to me.
 It is not always easy to be honest with yourself.
 I promise you this!
-I have ben on a journey for the past year of intentionally checking myself to see if I am being honest with myself.
-I have found that I have been in some really bad habits of lying to myself or allowing others lies to become my beliefs then lying to myself and making them my own.
+I have been on a journey for the past year of intentionally checking myself to see if I am being honest with myself.
+I have found that I have been in some really bad habits of lying to myself or allowing others' lies to become my beliefs, then lying to myself and making them my own.

-For example, I was once told that if I looked any where else to find God and His will other than the church I was attending, I would be a “grease spot by morning.”
+For example, I was once told that if I looked anywhere else to find God and His will other than the church I was attending, I would be a “grease spot by morning.”
 So with this fear in my belief system, I limited my views.
-I did this by searching for truth, discovery and even music to one source.
+I did this by searching for truth, discovery, and even music in one source.
 Was I peaceful with this?
 Was this life giving to me?
-Nope, but I wasn’t “interrupting” this dictation of non truth to face the truth that my God is not limited by man, churches, organizations, books, man made frames, ideologies or feelings.
+Nope, but I wasn’t “interrupting” this dictation of non-truth to face the truth that my God is not limited by man, churches, organizations, books, man-made frames, ideologies, or feelings.

 When I began to be honest about the heart cry within my soul to rise to new heights, I began to see freedom that I never knew existed.
 This one example is one of the hundreds I am learning about myself.
-The point to this tangent?
+The point of this tangent?
 Get honest.
-Get honest with yourself in all categories of life and then that honesty will spread to others.
+Get honest with yourself in all categories of life, and then that honesty will spread to others.

 Okay, back to our story.
 Why did Joseph weep?

-Because prior to his brothers “sending” a lying letter, he had met with his father.
+Because, before his brothers “sent” a lying letter, he had met with his father.
 He was the one to bury his father according to his father’s wishes.
 He knew his father did not say this to them.
 He knew they were lying.
-So, here was yet another crossroad for Joesph to decide if he was going to be a vicim of others’ harm or rise above it (and if he were a score keeping man, his brothers had racked up a lot of harm points thoughough his life).
+So, here was yet another crossroad for Joseph to decide if he was going to be a victim of others’ harm or rise above it (and if he were a score-keeping man, his brothers had racked up a lot of harm points throughout his life).
 We too get to make this decision in our lives.

 Joseph had several things in his past that he could have held onto and identified himself as a victim.
 He could have recalled that his brothers sold him into slavery and that they lied to his father.
-He could have accounted about how when he worked for Potifer he was wrongly accused and put in jail.
-He then could have wallowed in the fact that in jail he was promised three times that others would speak on his behalf to get him out, but they did not.
-Yet, Joseph never was identified as a victim.
+He could have explained how, when he worked for Potifer, he was wrongly accused and put in jail.
+He then could have wallowed in the fact that in jail, he was promised three times that others would speak on his behalf to get him out, but they did not.
+Yet, Joseph was never identified as a victim.

 Look what he declared in verses 19-22